 With the Rotate tool selected, change the GameObject’s rotation by clicking and dragging the axes of the wireframe sphere Gizmo that appears around it.
-As with the Move Gizmo, the last axis you changed will be colored yellow; adjust this further by clicking the middle mouse button and dragging.
+As with the Move Gizmo, the last axis you changed will be colored yellow.
 Think of the red, green and blue circles as performing rotation around the red, green and blue axes that appear in the Move mode (red is the x-axis, green in the y-axis, and blue is the z-axis).
 Finally, use the outermost circle to rotate the GameObject around the Scene view z-axis.
 Think of this as rotating in screen space.

 Note that in 2D mode, you can’t change the z-axis in the Scene using the Gizmos.
 However, it is useful for certain scripting techniques to use the z-axis for other purposes, so you can still set the z-axis using the Transform component in the Inspector.

-The Gizmo handle position toggles are used to define the location of any Transform tool Gizmo, and the handles use to manipulate the Gizmo itself.
+The Gizmo handle position toggles found in the Tool Settings Overlay are used to define the location of any Transform tool Gizmo, and the handles used to manipulate the Gizmo itself.

-Click the Pivot/Center button on the left to toggle between Pivot and Center.
+Use the dropdown menu to switch between Pivot and Center.

-Click the Local/Global button on the right to toggle between Local and Global.
+Use the dropdown menu to switch between Local and Global.